Story by Manos Angelakis

 Up to now, a few experiences are still eluding me: a trip to Antarctica, a fresh beluga caviar lunch by the Caspian Sea, a visit to Bukhara or Samarra, and a journey to Tibet.

-An Antarctica cruise on Quark Expedition's new vessel “Ultramarine” is already in the works with a voyage at the end of February 2022.
-Articles in LuxuryWeb about the trip will be published in April or May 2022.
+An Antarctica cruise on Quark Expedition's new vessel “Ultramarine” is already in the works with a voyage in November 2022.
+Article(s) in LuxuryWeb about the trip will be published in 2023.